jy-tan/blog/content/posts/llm-reliability.md

 ![png](/images/llm-reliability/snow.png)

-Large language models (LLMs) have taken the world by storm; with their sheer creative power and ability to generate highly compelling responses.
+Large language models (LLMs) have taken the world by storm with their sheer creative power and ability to generate highly compelling responses.
 Not only are these models at the center of attention for tech enthusiasts but many leading-edge organizations and businesses have also started to adopt this technology to power creative use cases or automate workflows at scale.
 However, putting LLMs in production is, more often than not, risky business — at its core, they are non-deterministic and ever-changing.

 <!--more-->

 *Note: by LLMs, I am referring to managed models like OpenAI’s GPT-4.
 Self-hosted open-sourced LLMs (via Hugging Face or otherwise) usually allow users to set a seed for reproducibility.*

 Traditional fined-tuned ML models are trainable, deterministic, and for some of them, explainable.
 When we encounter an erroneous prediction that affects downstream tasks, we can trace it back to the model, rerun the inference step, and reproduce the same result.
-We can obtain valuable information like model confidences (prediction probabilities) as a measure of the model’s ability to perform the task given the inputs (instead of silently hallucinating).
-We can retrain the models to patch their understanding of the problem space.
+We can obtain valuable information like confidences (prediction probabilities) as a measure of the model’s ability to perform the task given the inputs (instead of silently hallucinating), and retrain it to patch its understanding of the problem space.
 By replacing them with LLMs, we trade the *controllability* of ML systems for their flexibility, generalizability, and ease of use.

 While LLMs are powerful, we should be cognizant of these risks and take appropriate steps to mitigate them.
 Below we discuss some of these methods, but they are non-exhaustive in this quickly-evolving space.